 There are a few great places to stay along the Bow Valley Parkway and near Lake Louise.
 Some of our favorites are:

-Things to do in Lake Louise
+Things To Do In Lake Louise

 After you stop at Morant’s Curve, keep heading towards Lake Louise for plenty of things to do like canoeing on Lake Louise, hiking the Big Beehive, or going up the Lake Louise Sightseeing Gondola.